Brian Houghton Hodgson: Nepal politics

-Hodgson sensed the resentment of Nepal following annexation and believed that the situation could be improved by encouraging commerce with Tibet and by making use of the local manpower in the British military.
+Hodgson sensed the resentment of Nepal following annexation of a large part of her lands and believed that the situation could be improved by encouraging commerce with Tibet and by making use of the local manpower in the British military.
 He initially followed his predecessor in co-operating with Bhimsen Thapa, a minister, but later shifted allegiance to the young King Rajendra and sought to interact directly with the King.
 Hodgson later supported Bhimsen's opponents Rana Jang Pande and Krishna Ram Mishra.
 In July 1837 King Rajendra's infant son was found dead.
 Bhimsen was suspected and Hodgson recommended that he be held in custody and this led to widespread anti-British sentiment which was used by the King as well as Rana Jang Pande.
 Hodgson then became sympathetic to the Brahmin family of the Poudyals who were rivals of the Mishras.
 In 1839, Bhimsen Thapa committed suicide while still in custody.
 The nobility felt threatened by Rana Jang Pande and there was considerable instability with an army mutiny that threatened even the British Residency.
 Lord Auckland, the Governor-General of India, wanted to settle the issue but troops had already been mobilised to Afghanistan and Hodgson had to negotiate through diplomacy.
 Hodgson was then able to set up Krishna Ram and Ranga Nath Poudyal as ministers to the Nepal king.
 In 1842, Hodgson provided refuge to an Indian merchant Kashinath from Benares who was sought by King Rajendra for recovery of some dues.
 When the King went to seize Kashinath, Hodgson put a hand around him and declared that the King would have to take both of them prisoner and this led to a clash.
 Hodgson chose not to inform the new governor-general, Lord Ellenborough, about the incident.
 Ellenborough's letter to Hodgson declared that no Resident would act contrary to the views of Government or extend privileges of British subjects beyond limits assigned to them.
 Ellenborough sought his removal from Kathmandu.